W-types in setoids: Preliminaries

-In fact, in the Coq implementation we found more convenient to define the type of extensional functions as a record rather than as a $ \sum $-type.
+In fact, in the Coq implementation we find it more convenient to define the type of extensional functions as a record rather than as a $\sum$-type.
 However this makes no essential difference.